josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 ### Improvements

+* By popular demand: New "Reload Current Project" option is now on the menus, used when certain settings are changed.
+I am not psyched about this extra menu that replaces Close + Open, but it seems to be a common enough idiom in Godot that seems important to bring

+* iPhone: The file picker dialog has been optimized for size by moving some controls and making it match the OS picker when possible (#1600).

+* We are unifying our remote syncing capabilities, and rather than supporting two systems (Godot and our Rsync-over-websockets one, we now just support the Godot one) so our binary is slightly smaller.

+### Fixes

+* iPhone: Layout for the learning tab has been adjusted (#1646)

+## Build 2825

+### Improvements

 * Performance improvement to node selection - internally we stopped doing a lot fo work when scanning for plugins for a node (#1108).